framework-one/cfmljure/README.md

 ### Loading the Clojure runtime (RT)

-The first thing you need to do is create an instance of **cfmljure.cfc** which loads the Clojure runtime system.
-If you're working with Leiningen, tell cfmljure which project to load from:
+The first thing you need to do is create an instance of **cfmljure.cfc** which loads the Clojure runtime system:

-	clj = new cfmljure( 'cfml' ); // load from the cfml project tree, the cfmljure examples project

-Otherwise, omit the project argument and cfmljure will load files by their relative path.
-If you're working with a large, multi-file project, you're probably using the **classpathonly** option and will not be using a project name.
-See below.
+	clj = new cfmljure();

 ### Clojure Script Files